Skip to content

 The Jagged Frontier

 A field survey of where AI is superhuman and where it stays oddly blank.
-The argument turns on a single variable — the cost of verification: where cheap, reliable checks exist (tests, games, proofs), models race past us; where verification is slow, costly, or absent, progress stalls no matter how large the model.
-Five essays carry the thesis across content and culture, game design, software specification, and the sciences — written to avoid both hype and doomism.
+The argument turns on a single variable: where verification is cheap, models race past us; where it is slow or absent, progress stalls.

 AI Verification Skeptical analysis